 Do not look at managing a company strategically for a market leader position; Instead, these managers certainly are all concerned that everything is easily flowing.

-The style of transactional leadership characteristics based on the use of rewards and punishments for encouraging clear goals and purposes and consent for followers.
+The style of transactional leadership characteristics is based on the use of rewards and punishments for encouraging clear goals and purposes and consent for followers.

-They can define goals and use a reward or punishment to manage and manage subordinates.
+They can define goals and use a reward or punishments to manage and manage subordinates.
 The system encourages them to achieve their best in terms of regulations and regulations in a broadly structured environment.

 Over the years there have been many thinkers on this theory and structure.
 In fact, the greatest managerial minds deny the leadership theory of transactions on other styles, such as charisma or pure, authoritarian leadership.
 However, successful business tycoons, such as Bill Gates, swear by the leadership of the transaction, and this result proves that the results can work properly.